Setting up a core development environment

 debug to true.
 To do so, adjust the parameters in your

-Emails are always difficult to handle during development, especially if you want to test a module sending lot's of them, i.e. a newsletter module.
+Emails are always difficult to handle during development, especially if you want to test a bundle sending lot's of them, i.e. a newsletter bundle.
 Of course you don't want to spam other peoples inboxes, and always use your own email address instead.
-But this leads to problems when your module only allows unique emails.
+But this leads to problems when your bundle only allows unique emails.
 To overcome this problem, follow the instructions in the official Symfony documentation and either disable sending completely or redirect all emails to your development email address.